aurer/glance/README.md

 ## Features

 - 📊 Track your cryptocurrency portfolio across multiple wallets and exchanges
-- 💰 Real-time price updates for supported cryptocurrencies
+- 💰 Price updates for supported cryptocurrencies
-- 📱 Modern, responsive UI built with shadcn/ui components
-- 🎨 Clean design with Tailwind CSS
-- 🔄 Efficient state management with Jotai
-- 🔒 Secure local storage of portfolio data
-- 📈 Portfolio performance tracking
 - 🎯 Add, edit, and remove cryptocurrencies from your portfolio

 ## Getting Started